hbidak/dd-trace-csharp/README.md

 ## The Components

-**[Datadog Tracer](https://github.com/DataDog/dd-trace-csharp)**: an OpenTracing-compatible .NET library that lets you trace any piece of your .NET code.
+**[Datadog .NET Tracer](https://github.com/DataDog/dd-trace-csharp)**: an [OpenTracing](http://opentracing.io/)-compatible .NET library that lets you trace any piece of your .NET code.
+Available as a NuGet package for manual instrumentation or as an MSI Windows Installer for automatic instrumentation.

 **[Datadog APM Agent](https://github.com/DataDog/datadog-trace-agent)**: a service that runs on your application servers, accepting trace data from the Datadog Tracer and sending it to Datadog.
-(The APM Agent is not part of this repo; it's the same Agent to which all Datadog tracers—Go, Python, etc—send data)
+(The APM Agent is not part of this repo; it's the same Agent to which all Datadog tracers—Go, Python, etc—send data.)

-## Getting Started

-Before instrumenting your code, [install the Datadog APM Agent](https://docs.datadoghq.com/tracing/setup/) on your application servers (or locally, if you're just trying out .NET APM).

 ## Development